ENVIRONMENTAL WRITING

 It is required to discuss the topic of the essay in advance with the professor.
 Alternative formats (eg. videos) can be considered, but needs to be discussed in advance.

-To PASS, students will have to show that they are able to produce a cohesive text in their chosen genre and register, and be able to critically comment on its formal communicative/stylistic choices and its position in terms of environmental ideologies.
+To PASS, students will have to show that they are able to produce a cohesive text in their chosen genre and register, and be able to critically comment on its formal communicative/stylistic choices and its position in terms of environmental ideologies (both in the commentary and in the short interview).
 They also need to show they have developed original critical thinking on the issues and critical debates addressed in class and be able to discuss them with sufficient competence.

 Lectures, class discussions, writing exercises.
 The course will lean towards a seminar-style, meaning that students will be required to read some texts each week and significant space will be dedicated to informal discussion and debate.
 The e-learning platform Moodle will be the main tool for communication and to share teaching materials.